Speech understanding

 Speech understanding vs. speech recognition

 Speech recognition (also called ASR or speech-to-text) converts audio into a string of words.
 It is a solved-enough commodity: many models transcribe accurately.
-But a transcript throws away tone, timing, and emphasis — exactly the signals that tell you whether “great, thanks” is genuine or sarcastic, or whether a caller is calm or about to churn.
+But a transcript throws away tone, timing, and emphasis — exactly the signals that distinguish warm from sarcastic-sounding delivery, or a calm-sounding recorded caller from a frustrated one.

 Speech understanding keeps those signals.
-It models the acoustic and paralinguistic content of speech so software can respond to how something was said, not only what was said.
-In practice, teams often pair the two: an ASR system for the verbatim transcript, and a speech understanding model like Oruk for emotion, intent, and context.
+It models the acoustic and paralinguistic content of speech so reviewers can examine how something was said, not only what was said.
+In practice, teams often pair the two: an ASR system for the verbatim transcript and an acoustic classifier for emotion and speaking style. oruk API v1 can return both layers in one response for a prerecorded file.

 - Emotion & affect